pennyether/contracts/README.md

 	- `/contracts/roles` contains all roles.
 	- `/contracts/interfaces` contains the interfaces returned by the roles.
 - **MainController.sol**: This contract keeps PennyEther running autonomously by overseeing all `GameControllers`.
-	- It rewards users for calling functions that help the system:
+	- It rewards users for calling functions that help the system, called `Tasks`:
 		- Starting a Penny Auction: Creates a new `Penny Auction` contract that will send all fees earned to `Treasury`
 		- Refreshing Penny Auctions:
 			- Causes all running Penny Auctions to send their accrued fees to `Treasury`